stefanspringer1/SwiftXML/README.md

 }
 ```

-When not defining content, using `map` might be an option:
+When not defining content, using `map` might be a sensible option:

 ```Swift
 let element = XElement("z") {